 You can introduce scrambled or boiled eggs and mealworms around 2 weeks old, but avoid table scraps that contain very few nutrients.

 If you are brand new to raising chickens, invest in good quality food to help your chicks grow strong and healthy.
-Happy raising, and feel free to share our tips to successfully rear your own backyard chickens!
+Happy raising, and feel free to share our tips on what do chicks eat to successfully rear your own backyard chickens!